vagrant-libvirt/vagrant-libvirt/README.md

 * `memory` - Amount of memory in MBytes.
 Defaults to 512 if not set.
 * `cpus` - Number of virtual cpus.
 Defaults to 1 if not set.
 * `nested` - [Enable nested virtualization](https://github.com/torvalds/linux/blob/master/Documentation/virtual/kvm/nested-vmx.txt).
 Default is false.
-* `volume_cache` - cache attribute controls the cache mechanism, possible values are "default", "none", "writethrough", "writeback", "directsync" and "unsafe".
+* `volume_cache` - Controls the cache mechanism.
+Possible values are "default", "none", "writethrough", "writeback", "directsync" and "unsafe".
 [See driver->cache in libvirt documentation](http://libvirt.org/formatdomain.html#elementsDisks).

 Specific domain settings can be set for each domain separately in multi-VM environment.
 Example below shows a part of Vagrantfile, where specific options